cultural-impact-of-warfare

 The Decline and Legacy of Druidic Warfare Influence

 The Druids’ influence on Celtic warfare did not survive the Roman conquest of Gaul and Britain.
 The Romans systematically suppressed the Druidic order, viewing it as a threat to their political control and as a source of native resistance.
-However, aspects of Druidic spiritual warfare persisted in the Celtic fringe of Ireland and Scotland.
+However, aspects of Druidic spiritual warfare persisted in the Celtic fringe of Ireland and Scotland, and later in the folklore of the medieval period.

 Roman Conquest and Suppression